11 Original Things To Do in London Alone

 happy walking tour participants looking at the camera

-A guided walking tour from London Walks is an ideal activity on a solo trip to London.
+You can walk aimlessly around the city and get the merest hint of what it’s all about.
+But a guided walking tour from London Walks will help you to get under its skin.
+It’s an ideal activity on a solo trip to London.
 First off, you can take your pick of over 500 guided walking tours and see the London you want to see, in the capable hands of an expert.
-You can indulge your interests with a tour dedicated to the Beatles, Oscar Wilde, Shakespeare or The Blitz.
+You can indulge your interests with tours dedicated to the Beatles, Oscar Wilde, Shakespeare or The Blitz.
 Or, you can see London’s most famous landmarks like Big Ben and the Houses of Parliament (plus the lesser known but no less fascinating parts too) in the Old Westminster Walking Tour.
 A London walking tour with London Walks is an entirely natural, and entirely comfortable, social situation.
 You could even take in the classic London pub walk!

 4. Take a trip to the museum.